SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/output_selection.rst

 Using non-regular snapshot numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases it may be interesting to have snapshot numbers that are
+In some cases it may be helpful to have snapshot numbers that do not
-not just increasing by one.
+simply increase by one each time.
 This could be used to encode the
 simulation time in the filename for instance.
 To achieve this, a third
 column can be added to the output list giving the snapshot labels to
 use for each output::